rlouf/blog/content/post/introduce_mcx.md

 Unlike the original model, however, the evaluated program is not a distribution.

-# Models are programs and samplers evaluators

-Evaluators are free to modify the graph to their liking.
-Hamiltonian Monte Carlo only performs well with random variables that have an unconstrained support.
-It may thus want to apply transformations to these variables so it is able to sample from their posterior.

-This allows other possibilities.
-When training bayesian neural networks, we may actually want to train the network with gradient descent while the inputs/outputs are random variables that can be sampled.
-We can thus imagine having evaluators that are mere optimizers.
-In this case it would change the neural network from a bayesian one to a regular neural network.

-When I started MCX in February my main goal was learning: learning Google's framework JAX and learn how to code a PPL.
-JAX looked appealing with its numpy-style API, no fuss jit-compilation, autodiff and vectorization.
-On the other hand, I had been using Stan and PyMC3 for years but did not have a good grasp of how inference was happening under the hood.
-And I have this default of not feeling comfortable using tools I do not fully understand.

-MCX was by no means intended to be a PPL at the time, more like Colin Carrol's [MiniMC]() but using JAX instead of Numpy.

-Here were the requirements:

-1. A simple API.
-We all love PyMC3's API.
-It has all what we need, and just what we need.
-Except having to repeat the names of variables.
-2. A graph representation.
-Having a graph representation allows you to do a lot of cool things: introspection and manipulation.
-And we call them *graphical models*, after all?
-3. Fast inference, for many chains.
-What's worse than waiting in front of your computer for hours to get samples.
-As for the chain, they are mostly cool right now, but I have an idea of how to exploit many, many chains.
-4. Modularity.

 # 'Graph' as in Graphical model

 The models' graph can be accessed interactively.
 It can be changed in place.
 It is possible to set the value of one node and see how it impacts the others, very useful to debug without re-writing the whole in scipy!

 ```
 new_graph = simplify_conjugacy(graph)
 ```

 Having a graph is wonderful: it means that you can symbolically manipulate your model.
 You can detect conjugacies and using conjugate distibution to optimize sampling, reparametrization is trivial to do, etc. Manipulating the graph is pretty much akin to manipulating the mathematical object.

 ````